golang-design/research/content/posts/ultimate-channel.md

 // receive (Out()), and close (Close()).
 //
 // Note that to close a channel, must use Close() method instead of the
-// language built-in method
+// language built-in method.
-// Two additional methods: ApproxLen and Cap returns the current status
+// Two additional methods: Len and Cap returns the current status of the
-// of the channel: an approximation of the current length of the channel,
+// channel: an approximation of the current length of the channel, as
-// as well as the current capacity of the channel.
+// well as the current capacity of the channel.
 //
 // See https://golang.design/research/ultimate-channel to understand
 // the motivation of providing this package and the possible use cases